sathish123m/Local-Attractions-Recommender/README.md

 3. Hybrid- A combination of K-Means algorithm for Content Based Filtering and K-Nearest Neighbors for Memory based Collaborative Filtering for restaurants.

 Few visualizations for the project were done using python libraries and others have been done using Tableau software.
 They can be accessed from [EDA](/EDA) folder.
+# Steps for execution:
+For restaurants- Dataset for the project should be downloaded from [Yelp dataset challenge](https://www.yelp.ca/dataset/download) and stored in yelp_dataset folder.

+For hotels- We scraped TripAdvisor to obtain the dataset.
+Dataset can be read from [tripadvisor_hotel_output](/tripadvisor_hotel_output) folder.

+For attractions- We scraped TripAdvisor to obtain the dataset.
+Dataset can be read from [outputs](/outputs) folder.